The Foundation of Fitness Isn’t More Fitness: A Message from Our Founder

 You’re all grown up now, but that doesn’t mean you should stop approaching your exercise with the same sense of curiosity and sensory engagement.
 By embracing a sensory fitness approach, you’ll realize healthy movements require healthy brain-body connections.

 The key to unlocking your full physical performance potential is improved sensory integration.
-Sensory integration will enhance movement timing and stabilization while not putting your joints and muscles through extreme workout sessions.
+Sensory integration will enhance movement timing and stabilization without putting your joints and muscles through extreme workout sessions.
 When you start re-learning those key principles and embrace a holistic approach to your body, you’ll see an improved movement quality you probably haven’t experienced since childhood.

 Never stop moving.
 Whether you are a dedicated athlete, a fitness first-timer, or simply enjoy walking the dog, keep following your passion!
 When you’re ready to take it to the next level (without injuring yourself), don’t train harder--train smarter.
-We invite you to embrace your youthful curiosity and seek out opportunities to engage your senses and be empowered with every move you make.
+I invite you to embrace your youthful curiosity and seek out opportunities to engage your senses and be empowered with every move you make.